Looks Like Mom, Constitution Like Dad: How ECM Is Really Inherited

 Why Pulse Diagnosis Remains the Standard

-The reason constitutional pulse diagnosis (체질맥진) became the cornerstone of ECM diagnosis is straightforward: pulse examination provides direct information about the energetic state of all the internal organs, not just the ones visible at the surface.
+The reason constitutional pulse diagnosis (체질맥진) became the cornerstone of ECM diagnosis is straightforward: pulse examination provides direct information about the energetic state of all the internal organs, not just the ones with surface signatures.
 An experienced ECM practitioner reads characteristic pulse patterns at specific positions on the wrist and infers the relative strengths of the eight organ systems from the pattern they form.

-The pulse is not infallible, and accuracy on the first examination is typically in the 40 to 60 percent range even for skilled practitioners.
+The pulse is not infallible.
+By the informal cross-checking that ECM practitioners do among themselves, accuracy on a single first examination is typically in the range of roughly 50 to 60 percent even for skilled practitioners.
 But it is the most reliable single source of constitutional information available, and follow-up with constitutional acupuncture and dietary response confirms or revises the initial reading.

 The implication for patients is practical.
 If you want to know your constitution, do not rely on a parent-resemblance heuristic, a face-reading method, or an online questionnaire.
 Get examined by a qualified ECM practitioner, accept that confirmation takes time, and treat the food list as a tool for confirmation rather than a self-diagnostic instrument.